-Connect to a radio from the Settings>Radio panel.
+Connect to a radio from the File>Settings>Radio panel.
 Start RigPi Station Server and connect the radio.
 Use the following values:

 - 1. Rig: Hamlib NET rigctl - 2.
 Network Server: localhost: 4532.
 The port will be different depending on which RSS account you are using.
-The port number corresponds with the radio you are using in RSS.
 Radio 1 uses port 4532, radio 2 uses port 4534, and so on. - 3.
-Audio: Choose 'sysdefault:CARD=default' in the Input and Output drop-down lists in WSJT-X File>Settings>Audio>Soundcard.
+Audio: If using a radio that has CODECs, choose the alsa_input and alsa_output devices in the Input and Output drop-down lists in WSJT-X File>Settings>Audio>Soundcard.
+(The CODECs in your radio may have a different name.)